microsoft/coyote/docs/_learn/core/specifications.md

 executions: we only have a finite amount of time available to us for testing.
 The tester resorts to
 heuristics: it considers a sufficiently long and hot execution as a proxy for a liveness violation.
 The user can configure a bound beyond which executions are considered infinite.
-[Keep reading](../specifications/liveness-checking) to learn more on how this all works.
+[Keep reading](liveness-checking) to learn more on how this all works.